 Kevin Lane Keller

-Senior Associate Dean for Innovation and Growth; E.B.
+Senior Associate Dean of Marketing and Communications; E.B.
 Osborn Professor of Marketing

 Kevin Lane Keller is an international leader in the study of brands, branding, and strategic brand management, with research focused on improving marketing strategies through an understanding of consumer behavior.
 He has served as a consultant and advisor to marketers for some of the world’s most successful brands.
 He teaches the elective Strategic Brand Management.